 Any leftovers are worth keeping as they will keep for a few days in the fridge.
 The leftovers are great for a relaxed lunch or dinner, as all you need to do is reheat the food.

 I don’t recommend freezing the tuna mornay as dairy heavy foods don’t tend to freeze very well.
 If you do end up freezing it, be sure to let us know how it goes.

-If you want to see how this gluten-free dinner recipe is done, then be sure to check out the video I have prepared below.
+If you want to see how to make this gluten-free dinner recipe, then be sure to check out the video I have prepared below.
 It goes through all the steps to making this delicious tuna mornay.

 Gluten-Free Tuna Mornay Recipe